stevinz/awesome-game-engine-dev/ARCHIVE.md

 # Archive

 These are links that fail the link checker.
-They may work or may not, they are kept because they are/were excellent resources.
+They should still work, but may not.
+They are kept here because they are / were excellent resources.

 <br />
 <br />